 in Traditional, Experimental, and Integrated Day/Emergent Curriculum, and Waldorf methods.
 She has

 taught in both Waldorf Schools and Waldorf inspired programs, as well as Enki Schools.

 Beth's commitment to multicultural education is grounded in her own childhood, throughout which she had the great fortune to be educated at the United Nations International School.
 Her understanding of the importance of the dynamic interplay of the individual and the community was fostered at Camp Robinson Crusoe, under the guidance of Josh Lieberman, father of progressive camping, during the nine years she spent there.

 Along with her commitment to bringing the children a fully integrated educational experience, Beth has always been passionate about helping children tackle their learning challenges through movement.
 This led her to study and work with Sensory Integration beginning in 1979.
 Over the years she has gone on to study: Educational Kinesiology (Brain Gym); Diet and Remediation; the Irlen Method (dyslexia); and she is currently completing her instructor's training in Rhythmic Movement Training with Dr. Harald Blomberg.
 She brings all of these approaches into the children's daily experience through this fully integrated curriculum.

 Beth began working with homeschoolers 15 years ago and has been homeschoooling her oldest grandson for the last 6 years.
 She

-is the mother of three grown children and the grandmother of five.
+is the mother of three grown children and the grandmother of six.